canonical/github-runner-operator/docs/explanation/arm64.md

 virtualizations.

-Furthermore LXD by default uses QEMU with KVM acceleration options and such behavior cannot overriden.
+Furthermore LXD by default uses QEMU with KVM acceleration options and such behavior cannot overridden.
 When run on a machine without KVM support, the following error will occur:
 ```
 Error: Failed instance creation: Failed creating instance record: Instance type "virtual-machine"